Using Microsoft Clarity & FullStory

-The data you collect using FullStory is extremely valuable, and there are many times when you may need to share that information with other team members or even a client.
-FullStory makes sharing and commenting on searches easy.
+The data you collect using these tools is extremely valuable, and there are many times when you may need to share that information with other team members or even a client.
+Both Clarity and FullStory make sharing video recordings easy.

-FullStory allows business owners, marketers, product managers, developers, and designers to get a holistic view of how customers interact with their websites and products.
-It’s fully customizable, easy to set up, and allows you to understand your users like never before.
+FullStory and Microsoft Clarity allow business owners, marketers, product managers, developers, and designers to get a holistic view of how customers interact with their websites and products.
+Each tool is fully customizable, easy to set up, and allows you to understand your users like never before.

 Connect with our pros to learn more about how you can use these tools to increase user experience and create a more engaging website.